Parul-Bhamba/Foodie-WebApp/README.md

 - 🔍 Search and sort restaurants and items
 - 🛒 Add to cart, place orders, and simulate payments
-- 🔄 Real-time order status tracking
 - 📜 Order history for customers and owners
-- 📢 Owner notifications for new orders
 - 🛠️ Admin panel for monitoring and management
 - 🔐 Secure JWT-based login with role-based access